Tap-Payments/goSellSDK-AndroidX/README.md

   }
 ```

-Step 6: Determine readiness to pay with the Google Pay API
+Step 6: Determine readiness to pay with the Google Pay™ API

-Before you display the Google Pay button, call the isReadyToPay API to determine if the user can make payments with the Google Pay API.
+Before you display the Google Pay™ button, call the isReadyToPay API to determine if the user can make payments with the Google Pay™ API.

 ```java
   public static Optional<JSONObject> getIsReadyToPayRequest() {